hammerspace-me/backend/README.md

 ## Documentation

-The backpack backend provides a comprehensive Swagger API documentation.
-The backpack backend exposes the `/api` endpoint with the documentation of all endpoints and entities associated to the RESTful API.
+This backend provides a comprehensive Swagger API documentation.
+It exposes the `/api` endpoint with the documentation of all endpoints and entities associated to the RESTful API.
 If you are running the backend locally, you can use `http://localhost:3000/api` to visit the Swagger documentation.
-If you want to use the (official) deployed version, please use `https://backend.metabag.dev/api` (Note: The deployed version might differ from the latest commit in the repository.
+If you want to use the (official) deployed version, please use `https://backend.hammerspace.me/api` (Note: The deployed version might differ from the latest commit in the repository.
 Deployment is only done if version provides enough confidence and is stable and tested).

 ## Known Issues